0 User Reviews

-Astrill has the option to enforce DNS leak protection, IPv6 leak protection (which are both turned on as default) and WebRTC IP leak protection.
+Astrill gives users the option to enforce DNS leak protection, IPv6 leak protection (both of which are enabled by default) and WebRTC leak protection.

 The good news is that DNS leak protection is built into the Windows client.
 The better news is that it works.
 No DNS leaks were detected using ipleak.net.
 In addition, no WebRTC leaks were detected.
-Obviously, this is just what you want to see – it means that Astrill's Windows client is doing its job well when it comes to privacy.
-Sadly, this was not true of the Android client.
-That suffers from not having OpenVPN as an option and was found to have DNS leaks during my tests.
+Obviously, this is just what you want to see – it means that Astrill's Windows client is doing its job when it comes to privacy.
+Sadly, the Android client was found to suffer from DNS leaks during our tests.

-Astrill does have a kill switch.
-To locate it, click on Settings > Privacy > Internet Kill Switch.
+Astrill does in fact have its very own kill-switch!
+To find it, head to Settings > Privacy > Internet kill-switch.
 Once selected, you'll be protected in the event of a VPN drop out, and won't send any unencrypted traffic to your ISP.
-The kill switch will completely terminate your internet connection until the VPN connection is reestablished.
+The kill-switch will completely terminate your internet connection until the VPN connection is reestablished.
 This is an incredibly valuable feature, and speaks highly of Astrill's intent to offer a premium service.

 Performance (Speed, DNS, WebRTC and IPv4 Tests)